-Credit toward the minor will be given only for courses passed with C- or better, and a 2.0 grade-point average must be maintained in courses for the minor.
+Credit toward the minor will only be given for courses passed with C- or better, and a 2.00 grade-point average must be maintained in courses for the minor.
 Courses taken on the pass/fail basis may not be used for the minor.
-Students should contact the IT minor coordinator to declare their intent to earn a minor as early as possible and no later than the end of the junior year.
-During the final term, an application should be made to the dean of the student's major college to have the minor shown on the academic record.
+Students should declare their intent to earn a minor as early as possible and no later than the end of the junior year. .
+During the final term, an application should be made to the dean (of the student's major college) to have the minor shown on their academic record.
 Students must consult with their major adviser and also the minor coordinator.

 |IT 520||Computer Architecture||4|

 |One programming course chosen from the following list:||4|

 |Three options chosen from the following list:||12|

 |From Programs to Computer Science|

 |Intermediate Web Design|

 |Client-side Web Development|